 Other continuous assessment tasks and tests are also given, so that each student has many chances to show their best performance in English.

 The Pre-sessional final course assessment gives students the best of two grades: TEEP and continuous assessment.

 TEEP for universities other than the University of Reading

 - a number of UK Universities use TEEP as a degree entry qualification, recognising its value as a specialised academic test

 - you should check that TEEP is a suitable option in your individual case before you apply for the test*

 * Please note that it is sometimes difficult for large institutions such as universities to control decisions across all departments.
 If you are applying to universities other than the University of Reading, the safest and most efficient way to check is to contact them directly to check the latest information.
 A list of UK university contact details is here: http://www.ucas.com/students/choosingcourses/choosinguni/instguide/.
 Please also note that the actual grade required will depend on the institution and the course applied for.

 TEEP and UK visas

-If you need a visa to study in the UK, you will need to check the most up-to-date information about qualifications, as there are often changes in Tier 4 visa rules.
+If you need a visa to study in the UK, you will need to check the most up-to-date information about qualifications, as there are often changes in immigration procedures.

 - the TEEP remains a valid form of certification of English for degree-level university entry, providing that the institution supports the use of TEEP